tkikawa/WAGASCI-BabyMIND-MC/README.md

 useful if you want to test the software on your machine.

 To install the software with all its dependencies I have written a bash shell script called `install.bash`.
-Basically you just have to launch it and answer a couple of simple questions and the script would install everything automatically.
+Basically you just have to launch it and the script will install everything automatically.
 Anyway, the script makes a couple of assumptions behind the hood:

 - If the OS is SL6, it is assumed that we are working in a KEKCC account so we have no sudo access.
-This makes things harder but anyway the user is relieved from any dirty work.
+This makes things a little harder but anyway the user is relieved from any dirty work.
  - If the OS is Ubuntu, it is assumed that the user has complete access to the system.
 So it is possible to run command with sudo.

-To install the software first make sure that you have git installed (in Ubuntu `sudo apt install git`, git is already installed on the KEKCC server), then issue the following commands in a bash shell:
+To install the software first make sure that you have git installed (in Ubuntu `sudo apt install git`, while git is already installed on the KEKCC server), then issue the following commands in a bash shell:

 ```
 cd